0w3nM/javascript_portfolio_2_project_rock_paper_scissors_game/README.md

 * There are also alerts to inform the user of the results of their picks.

 This alert is when the users pick beats the opponents.

 ![User Win](assets/images/win_alert.png)

 This alert is for when both user and oopenet pick the same option.

 ![User draw](assets/images/draw_alert.png)

 This alert is when the users pick loses to the opponent.

 ![User Loss](assets/images/loss_alert.png)

 * Another 2 alerts show when the game is over and who is the winner or loser.

+This is a win.

 ![Match Win](assets/images/game_win_alert.png)

+This is a loss

 ![Match Loss](assets/images/game_loss_alert.png)